 The French, and especially people in the capital of France, are rather formal and have very strict codes of conduct.
 Once you become aware of their society’s expectations, Parisians will love you.
 As a result, instead of coming home with stories about how rude French people are, you will come home with full bragging rights on how everyone was SO absurdly nice to you.

 Don’t believe me?
 I’ve been complimented on my horrible French, helped by random people as I was looking lost on the streets of Paris, and have always had an overwhelmingly positive experience.

-Okay, I'm not promising that you won’t encounter ill-mannered waiters and bad service because that, unfortunately, is the reality of cities everywhere.
+Okay, I’m not promising that you won’t encounter ill-mannered waiters and bad service.
+Let’s face it: That, unfortunately, is the reality of cities everywhere.
 What it does mean is that – once you understand French culture – the vast majority of French people you meet will be kind.

 1. Always greet the store clerk

 If there is one thing French people detest, it is rudeness.
 Nothing makes a Frenchman’s blood boil as much as when someone enters a shop/restaurant/boutique – or anywhere – and doesn’t at least say, “Hello.”
 In France it is incredibly disrespectful to barge into a shop like you own the place and then ask for service without even bothering to acknowledge the store clerk and customers there.

 From their perspective, you are telling them they are not worth greeting and so chances are they won’t be that nice to you, because you have committed a horrible faux-pas and insulted them.

 Likewise, always end your interactions pleasantly.
 This is as simple as thanking people as you leave and wishing them a bonne journée (have a nice day) or bonne soirée (have a good evening).